medimohammadise/snakes-and-ladders-cl-game/README.md

     - It would be possible to create new  characters other than Snake or Ladder
     - It would be possible to have multiple player on network
 ## Know issues
    Please try to run the game in Mac console .
-Ansi Characters are not showing be default on Windows10 and You can not enjoy coloring and Ascii_Arts as [#1173]:https://github.com/Microsoft/WSL/issues/1173
+Ansi Characters are not showing by default on Windows10 and You can not enjoy coloring and Ascii_Arts as [#1173]:https://github.com/Microsoft/WSL/issues/1173